-HR Green is currently creating an innovative, regional solution in conjunction with the Des Moines Partnership that will help connect communities in need to providers and funding sources to solve the digital divide that is present in an eleven (11) county area in central Iowa.
+Solution: HR Green is currently creating an innovative, regional solution in conjunction with the Des Moines Partnership that will help connect communities in need to providers and funding sources to solve the digital divide that is present in an eleven (11) county area in central Iowa.

 The regional study includes extensive mapping and community outreach efforts to enable a full understanding of those areas in need of both additional infrastructure deployment and adoption programming to drive increased broadband adoption.
 Once needs are defined, a robust planning process will be undertaken in conjunction with state and local officials, incumbent providers, and key stakeholders across the region to identify opportunities for improvement.
-The study includes the creation of an innovating Broadband Marketplace to tie those in need to providers and funding resources to close the broadband gap.
+The study includes the creation of an innovative Broadband Marketplace to tie those in need to providers and funding resources to close the broadband gap.

 This central collaboration tool is of particular note because it is a ground-breaking, original creation by HR Green to develop solutions, rather than simply display issues.
-In thinking through how to develop processes and data building to lead to specific opportunities for solutions, this project will not only provide valuable data to the eleven (11) counties, but it will also put them in a position to be eligible for grants and have tools and relationships to solve broadband issues.
+In thinking through how to develop processes and data building to lead to specific opportunities for solutions, this broadband infrastructure analysis will not only provide valuable data to the eleven (11) counties, but it will also put them in a position to be eligible for grants and have tools and relationships to solve broadband issues.